 Less residual waste: good for the environment and your wallet

 Together with the municipalities, we encourage and help all residents with less residual waste and even better separation.
 To this end, the municipalities of Gorinchem, Hardinxveld-Giessendam, Molenlanden and Vijfheerenlanden together with Waardlanden drew up a new waste and raw materials plan in 2021.
 This plan is called the Strategy Memorandum 2021-2025: Together for a waste-free and clean municipality.
-This plan sets out how we will reduce the amount of residual waste.
-We want to go from 232 kilograms in 2020 to 100 kilograms per person per year in 2025.
-If we prevent residual waste and reuse more of it, we need to extract fewer new materials from the earth.
-This leaves less residual waste to be incinerated.
+This plan describes how we will reduce the amount of residual waste to no more than 100 kilograms per inhabitant in 2025.
+If we prevent residual waste and reuse more of it, we will need to extract fewer new materials from the earth.
+This will leave less residual waste to be incinerated.
 Also, the central government's incineration tax makes burning residual waste increasingly expensive.
 So less residual waste is important for the environment and for your wallet.

 Most waste is raw material

-Some 70 per cent of our waste is raw material.
-Like plastic, paper, glass, garden waste and food scraps.
-If we separate this properly, we can reuse it.
-From VGF waste, for instance, we can make compost.
+Some 75 per cent of our waste is raw material.
+Such as VGF, luirs and pmd.
+If we separate these properly, we can reuse them.
+For example, we can turn VGF waste into compost.
 From PMD we can make new packaging and products.
 And an old table gets a new life if we bring it to the recycling centre.

 > Find out more about waste and resource separation